-Options to purchase shares of Class A Common Stock ("Common Stock") at an exercise price of one cent per share, received by shareholders of MessagingDirect Ltd. ("MDL") as part of its acquisition by the Company during fiscal 2001, that have not yet been converted into Common Stock are included in Class A Common Stock for presentation purposes on the December 31, 2003 and September 30, 2003 consolidated balance sheets, and are included in common shares outstanding for earnings per share ("EPS") computations for the three months ended December 31, 2003 and 2002.
-Included in Common Stock are 5,248 and 6,248 MDL options, respectively, as of December 31, 2003 and September 30, 2003.
+Options to purchase shares of Class A Common Stock ("Common Stock") at an exercise price of one cent per share, received by shareholders of MessagingDirect Ltd. ("MDL") as part of its acquisition by the Company during fiscal 2001, that have not yet been converted into Common Stock are included in Common Stock for presentation purposes on the March 31, 2004 and September 30, 2003 consolidated balance sheets, and are included in common shares outstanding for earnings per share ("EPS") computations for the three and six months ended March 31, 2004 and 2003.
+Included in Common Stock are 4,101 and 6,248 MDL options, respectively, as of March 31, 2004 and September 30, 2003.

 EPS has been computed in accordance with SFAS No. 128, "Earnings Per Share."
 Basic EPS is calculated by dividing net income available to common stockholders (the numerator) by the weighted average number of common shares outstanding during the period (the denominator).
 Diluted EPS is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the period, adjusted for the dilutive effect of any outstanding dilutive securities (the denominator).
-The difference between the basic and diluted EPS denominators for the three months ended December 31, 2003 and 2002, which amounted to approximately 1,259,000 and 113,000 shares, respectively, were due to the dilutive effect of the Company's outstanding stock options using the treasury stock method.
-Weighted average shares from stock options of 806,000 and 5,213,000 were excluded from the computations of diluted EPS for the three months ended December 31, 2003 and 2002, respectively, because the exercise prices of the stock options were greater than the average market price of the Company's common shares.
+The difference between the basic and diluted EPS denominators for the three months ended March 31, 2004 and 2003, which amounted to approximately 1,181,000 and 87,000 shares, respectively, and for the six months ended March 31, 2004 and 2003, which amounted to approximately 1,222,000 and 100,000 shares, respectively, were due to the dilutive effect of the Company's outstanding stock options using the treasury stock method.
+Antidilutive shares of 802,000 and 5,149,000 were excluded from the computations of diluted EPS for the three months ended March 31, 2004 and 2003, respectively, and antidilutive shares of 804,000 and 5,137,000 were excluded from the computations of diluted EPS for the six months ended March 31, 2004 and 2003, respectively, because the exercise prices of the corresponding stock options were greater than the average market price of the Company's common shares.